NimrodHunter/docker-lambda-packager/README.md

-# Docker image to create Amazon Lambda packages
+# Docker image to create Amazon Lambda packages with git

 ## Why?